Swift DB2 Sports 2000

 The Swift’s most recent race was in October, 2019, where it finished 2nd in S2 at the SCCA Pacific Coast Road Racing Championship.
 It is in excellent racing condition with the patina of a currently raced, competitive, car.

-The Swift is being sold to enable the owner to purchase another rare racing car.
-So it is offered at $34,500.00/best offer to encourage a sale now and enable him to get the other car.
+The Swift is being sold to enable the owner to purchase another racing car.
+The Swift was originally offered at $34,500, but has been reduced to $29,500 to encourage a sale now and enable him to get the other car.

 The Swift DB2 is one of the most successful, desirable, and historically significant Sports 2000 cars.
 This is the first, David Brun’s factory prototype that lead the way.
 It will always remain a significant car in Sports 2000 history, and a ticket to the best vintage events as these cars continue to gain even wider acceptance with vintage clubs worldwide.